Eargo Hearing Aids Review: Costs, Models, and Features

+Are the unlimited repairs worth it?
 Warranty coverage for free unlimited repairs seems to have come in handy for Eargo buyers—100% of our AgingInPlace.org survey respondents said their Eargo hearing aids had to be repaired several times within the warranty period.

 Warranties do not apply to Eargo products bought from marketplaces, like eBay, that Eargo doesn’t list as official distributors and does not cover damage from normal wear and tear, improper handling, chemical exposures, water immersion, or damage caused by third parties or non-authorized service centers.

-Trial Period: Full refunds are available for Eargo hearing aids returned within the first 45 days of purchase.
+Full refunds are available for Eargo hearing aids returned within the first 45 days of purchase.
 Eargo does not charge a restocking fee for returned devices during this time period.
 The return period starts the day you receive the product, not the date of purchase.
 To qualify for this full refund, all of the hearing system’s original components must be returned.
 You cannot get this full refund within the first 45 days if you’ve lost any of the components.

 Are Eargo Hearing Aids Worth the Cost?